torok839098/nosql-challenge/README.md

 # nosql-challenge
-Evaluation of ratings data in order to help journalists and food critics decide where to focus future articles.
+Evaluation of ratings data to help journalists and food critics decide where to focus future articles.

-In order to help The UK Food Standards Agency as an editor for their food magazine, you will need to accomplish the following:
+To help The UK Food Standards Agency as an editor for their food magazine, you will need to accomplish the following:

 - Create a new repository for this project called nosql-challenge.
 Do not add this homework to an existing repository.

 - Clone the new repository to your computer.

-- Add your Jupyter notebook starter files and your Resources folder containing establishments.json to this folder.
+- Add your Jupyter Notebook starter files and your Resources folder containing establishments.json to this folder.

 - Push the changes to GitHub.

 - Utilize the Module 12 files

-## Part 1: Database and Jupyter Notebook Set Up
+## Part 1: Database and Jupyter Notebook Set-Up
 The task involves setting up a MongoDB database named uk_food and importing data from the establishments.json file into a collection named establishments.
 This process is done using NoSQL_setup_starter.ipynb.
 After importing the data, libraries such as PyMongo and pprint are imported.
 An instance of the MongoClient is created to connect to the MongoDB server.
 The correctness of the database creation and data loading is verified by listing the databases and collections.
 One document from the establishments collection is retrieved and displayed using find_one and pprint.
 Finally, the establishments collection is assigned to a variable for further analysis.